Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 Her voice was a lot deeper when she was not screaming, but it remained rough and breezy, as if she were fighting herself for the words to come out.
 Her lips grew red and wet with blood under Sizhui’s very eyes.
 Droplets fell onto the front of her robes, widening the stain already there, and she said: “You have to go.
 He’ll kill y—”

-She stopped and put both hands to her lips, her eyes tightly closed against pain.
+She stopped and put both hands to her lips, her eyes tightly closed in pain.
 Red seeped in-between her fingers and rolled slowly down her sleeves.

 “A muting curse,” Mo Xuanyu murmured.
 “You have been fighting it all along?”